Cricket: India V England 3rd Test Scoreboard - UrduPoint

 Cricket: India V England 3rd Test Scoreboard

-Rajkot, (APP - UrduPoint / Pakistan Point News - 16th Feb, 2024) Scoreboard after India's first innings on day two of the third Test against England in Rajkot on Friday:
+Rajkot, (APP - UrduPoint / Pakistan Point News - 17th Feb, 2024) Scoreboard after England's first innings on day three of the third Test against India in Rajkot on Saturday:

 Toss: India